MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-nonglobal-admin.md

 Connect-AzAccount
 ```

-4. When you're signed into your tenant, run the following commandlet:
+4. When you're signed into your tenant, run the following commandlet.
+It will prompt you to "Please type the Object ID of your Azure AD Group."

 ```powershell
 function Convert-ObjectIdToSid